Transmuting prompts into weights: Introduction

 \section{Introduction}

-Recent advancements in controlling large language models have moved beyond prompt engineering to a paradigm of direct intervention in the model's computational process at inference time.
-These methods can be broadly categorized into two families.
-The first, often called \emph{activation steering}, involves adding carefully crafted ``steering vectors'' to the hidden states of a model to guide its output towards a desired behavior, such as a particular sentiment or style \cite{Subramani2022ExtractingLS, li2023inference}.
-These vectors are typically computed using heuristic methods, for instance, by averaging the difference in activations between positive and negative example prompts \cite{turner2025steering, todd2024function}.
-The second family of methods, known as \emph{model editing}, seeks to instill new knowledge or behaviors by applying targeted, often low-rank, modifications directly to the model's weight matrices, particularly those in the feed-forward layers \cite{meng2022locating, mitchell2022fast}.

-While these intervention strategies have proven remarkably effective, their development has been largely empirical.
-The recipes for constructing steering vectors and weight matrices are powerful but lack a clear theoretical justification rooted in the transformer architecture itself.
-This raises a fundamental question: Why do interventions like averaging contrastive activations or applying low-rank matrix updates succeed in controlling complex model behaviors?
-What is the underlying mathematical principle that connects a textual instruction to a specific change in a model's weights or activations?
+Recent advancements in controlling large language models (LLMs) at inference time generally fall into two empirical families: \emph{activation steering} via ``steering vectors'' added to hidden states \citep{Subramani2022ExtractingLS, turner2025steering}, and \emph{model editing} via targeted, low-rank modifications to weight matrices \citep{meng2022locating, mitchell2022fast}.
+While these intervention strategies are remarkably effective, their development has been largely heuristic, lacking a unified theoretical justification rooted in the transformer architecture.

-This work provides a theoretical framework that answers these questions by showing how a transformer natively processes prompt information by creating implicit, layer-by-layer updates to its own weights.
-Our analysis builds on the foundational result of \cite{dherin2025learning}, which proved that for a single transformer block, the computational effect of an input prompt can be perfectly replicated by applying specific, token-dependent updates to the block's feed-forward weights.
-These updates naturally decompose into a vector component (a bias update) and a matrix component.
-Our primary contributions are twofold: \begin{itemize}
+This work provides a theoretical framework answering why interventions like averaging contrastive activations or applying low-rank matrix updates succeed.
+Our research builds directly on the foundational theory introduced by \citet{dherin2025learning}.
+In their work, they proved that for a standard transformer block, the computational effect of an input prompt can be perfectly replicated by applying specific, \emph{token-dependent} rank-one updates—termed ``minimal token-patches''—to the block's feed-forward weights.
+While they utilized these implicit updates primarily as an analytical tool to uncover the internal learning dynamics of transformers, they also introduced the preliminary concept of a static ``thought patch''—a least-squares aggregation of these token-specific updates—as a proof-of-concept for prompt compression on simple linear regression tasks.

-\item First, we demonstrate how the results from \cite{dherin2025learning} for a single block can be extended to a full, deep transformer, showing how these token-dependent weight patches are formed and propagated through a multi-layer architecture.

-\item Second, we demonstrate how these transient, token-dependent patches can be aggregated into reusable weight updates that are independent of any specific input token.
-We call these distilled updates \emph{thought vectors} (similar to steering vectors) denoted $\delta(I)$, and \emph{thought matrices} (similar to matrix edits) denoted $\Delta(I)$, which encapsulate the semantic instruction of a given prompt chunk $I$.